-You can place orders online, pay invoices, and view your purchase history and product information at any time.
+You can pay invoices and view your purchase history and product information at any time.
 Reach out to your salesperson for more information about signing up.

 When a field is significantly better or worse than your farm average, it is hard to know for sure why.
 The differences may be large within only a mile or two between locations.
 As an example, consider some of these factors as you analyze crop yields this fall: Yield...